Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 Golden Path Discovery Process

 - Define Success: Who are your best customers?
-(Highest LTV, lowest churn, highest NPS)
+(Highest LTV, lowest churn, highest NPS).
+Be specific--"best" means customers you want to clone.

 Real Example: The Team Invite Effect